Guidance and support for frequently asked questions (FAQ's)

 If you or your team are involved in organising any future Scout events, you will now need to review these plans and risk assessments given this new guidance.
 If they are set to take place in the next few months, you will now need to consider cancelling or postponing, depending on the timing of your event.
 If you have event insurance through Unity, see the updated which they have provided.

 The organisers of the European Jamboree 2020 in Poland have decided to postpone this year’s event until 2-13 August 2021.
 Find out more and if you have any questions please submit them to us, instead of emailing the event organisers.

 If applicable, we suggest you regularly check the websites of relevant large-scale events for specific updates from the organisers.

 The Foreign & Commonwealth Office (FCO) has advised against all but essential travel worldwide.
 Travel to some countries is currently exempt, however in the Scouts framework all international travel and residential activity is currently not permitted.
 Please read the the latest information, guidance and travel advice, along with details of any restrictions – which must be followed.

 Membership fees and financial support

-While our face to face meetings and activities are suspended, you'll know that you will still need to cover fixed costs.
+While our face to face meetings and activities have been suspended, you'll know that you will still need to cover fixed costs.
 Your District, County and national services are facing the same challenges.
 We will still need to collect the full membership fee for each young person because these costs are fixed.
 They cover vital services such as insurance, safeguarding, legal protection, and the development and support of our programme.

 The COVID-19 pandemic has created a period of uncertainty for many charities and organisations.
 There are now a number of alternative funding packages that youth organisations may now be eligible for.
 Find out more on funds or grants you may be able to apply for if your Group needs extra financial support during this challenging time.

 Any charity that needs an extension to their annual return deadline can contact the Charity Commission to ask for one, please see their guidance.